trompamusic/music-scholars-annotator/README.md

 npm start
 ```

 Now point your web browser at https://localhost:8080.
-Wait a few moments for the solid login prompt, instert your crendentials and then let [Verovio](http://www.verovio.org) render the score.
+Wait a few moments for the solid login prompt, insert your crendentials and then let [Verovio](http://www.verovio.org) render the score.

-Click and drag to select MEI elements (in this example, notes); hold down shift or ctrl to select discontinuous regions.
+Click and drag to select MEI elements (either notes or measures in this example); hold down shift or ctrl to select discontinuous regions.
 The app lets you insert your annotation comments, choose what type of annotation you would like to insert (either a URI link or a plain text comment) and then POST them to your solid pod annotation.

 ## Known issues